Modelling for Combinatorial Optimisation

 -

-120 credits including Basic Course in Mathematics, Algebra I, and 10 credits in programming or another combination of courses containing basic concepts in algebra, combinatorics, logic, graph theory, set theory and implementation of (basic) search algorithms.
+120 credits including Basic Course in Mathematics and Algebra I or Basic Algebra, and 10 credits in programming or another combination of courses containing basic concepts in algebra, combinatorics, logic, graph theory, set theory and implementation of (basic) search algorithms.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 Admitted or on the waiting list?